ShaulLavo/Minesweeper/README.md

 # Minesweeper
-an improved version of minesweeper
+🚩an improved version of minesweeper🚩